Cyclical theory (United States history): Party systems and realignment elections

 The United States has gone through several party systems, where in each system, the two main parties have characteristic platforms and constituencies.
 Likewise, the United States has had several realigning elections, elections that bring fast and large-scale changes.
 These events are mentioned here because their repeated occurrence may be interpreted as a kind of cycle.

 Opinions differ on the timing of the transition from the fifth to the sixth systems, opinions ranging from the 1960s to the 1990s.
 Some political scientists argue that it was a gradual transition, one without any well-defined date.

-Other dates sometimes cited are 1874, 1964, 1968, 1992, 1994, 2008, and 2016.
+Other dates sometimes cited are 1874, 1964 (Lyndon B. Johnson), 1968 (Richard Nixon), 1992 (Bill Clinton), 1994, 2008 (Barack Obama), and 2016 (Donald Trump).

 Skowronek's presidency types

-Political scientist Stephen Skowronek has proposed four main types of presidencies, and these types of presidencies also fit into a cycle.
+Political scientist Stephen Skowronek has proposed four main types of presidencies, and these types of presidencies fit into a cycle.
 He proposes that the United States has had several political regimes over its history, regimes with a characteristic cycle of presidency types.
-Each political regime has had a dominant party and an opposition party, and presidents can be in either the dominant party or the opposition party.
+Each political regime has had a dominant party and an opposition party.
+Presidents can be in either the dominant party, or the opposition party.